Skip to main content

 About Askania-Nova

-Askania-Nova is one of Europe's oldest nature reserves and Ukraine's only UNESCO Biosphere Reserve featuring virgin steppe grasslands that have never been plowed.
-Located in Kherson Oblast in southern Ukraine, it encompasses approximately 33,307 hectares of pristine steppe along with a renowned zoological park and dendrological garden.
-The reserve was originally established in 1898 by Friedrich Falz-Fein, a German-Ukrainian landowner and pioneer conservationist who transformed his family estate into a sanctuary for endangered species from around the world.
+Askania-Nova is one of Europe's oldest nature reserves and one of the last remaining tracts of virgin Pontic-Caspian steppe grassland, protected since 1898 as a UNESCO Biosphere Reserve in Kherson Oblast, southern Ukraine.
+[1] The reserve encompasses 33,307.6 hectares of pristine steppe along with a renowned zoological park and a 196.6-hectare dendrological garden.
+[2] The reserve was originally established in 1898 by Friedrich-Jacob Falz-Fein, a German-Ukrainian landowner and pioneer conservationist who began protecting the steppe on his family estate from 1874 and formally announced the opening of the nature reserve in 1898.
 Today it stands as a living laboratory for steppe ecology and serves as a critical reference point for understanding the ecosystems that once dominated much of Eurasia.
+Since February 2022, the reserve has been under Russian military occupation, severely disrupting its scientific and conservation operations.

 Wildlife Ecosystems

-The reserve supports an extraordinary diversity of wildlife including over 270 bird species, 60 mammal species, and numerous reptiles and invertebrates.
-The virgin steppe provides habitat for native species including the steppe eagle, great bustard, demoiselle crane, and saiga antelope.
-The zoological park maintains herds of Przewalski's horses, Turkmenian kulans, bison, and various antelope species from Africa and Asia as part of international breeding programs.
+The reserve supports an extraordinary diversity of wildlife including approximately 270 bird species and numerous reptiles and invertebrates.
+[1] The virgin steppe provides habitat for native species including the steppe eagle, great bustard, demoiselle crane, and saiga antelope.
+The zoological park maintains herds of Przewalski's horses, Turkmenian kulans, European bison, and various antelope species from Africa and Asia as part of international breeding programmes; the reserve's Przewalski's horse population has been a cornerstone of global efforts to preserve the species from extinction.
 Large populations of ground squirrels, steppe polecats, and corsac foxes inhabit the grasslands, while the wetland areas attract flamingos, pelicans, and thousands of migratory waterfowl during seasonal passages.

 Flora Ecosystems

-Askania-Nova contains one of the last remaining tracts of virgin Pontic-Caspian steppe grassland in Europe, with over 500 vascular plant species documented within the reserve.
-The dominant vegetation consists of feather grass species including Stipa capillata, Stipa lessingiana, and Stipa ucrainica, interspersed with fescues, wormwood, and numerous forbs.
-The dendrological park established in the early twentieth century contains over 1,000 species and cultivars of trees and shrubs from temperate and subtropical regions worldwide.
+Askania-Nova contains one of the last remaining tracts of virgin Pontic-Caspian steppe grassland in Europe, with over 527 vascular plant species documented within the reserve.
+[1] The dominant vegetation consists of feather grass species including Stipa capillata, Stipa lessingiana, and Stipa ucrainica, interspersed with fescues, wormwood, and numerous forbs.
+The virgin steppe core covers 11,054 hectares of unploughed fescue-feather grass grassland.
+[2] The dendrological park established in the early twentieth century contains over 1,647 species and cultivars of trees and shrubs from temperate and subtropical regions worldwide.
 Spring brings spectacular wildflower displays with tulips, irises, and peonies blooming across the steppe in rapid succession.

 Geology

-The reserve lies on the flat Precaspian lowland of the Southern Ukrainian steppe, characterized by quaternary loess deposits overlying Neogene limestone and clay formations.
-The terrain is remarkably flat with elevations ranging only between 20 and 40 meters above sea level, shaped by millennia of wind-deposited loess accumulation following the retreat of the ancient Sarmatian Sea.
+The reserve lies on the flat southern Ukrainian steppe of the Dnieper–Molochnoe lowland, characterised by Quaternary loess deposits overlying Neogene limestone and clay formations.
+The terrain is remarkably flat with elevations ranging only between 20 and 40 metres above sea level, shaped by millennia of wind-deposited loess accumulation following the retreat of the ancient Sarmatian Sea.
 The soils are predominantly southern chernozems and dark chestnut soils developed over thousands of years of grassland accumulation, representing some of the most fertile soil profiles found anywhere in Europe.

 Climate And Weather

 Askania-Nova experiences a continental steppe climate with hot, dry summers and moderately cold winters.
 Average temperatures range from minus 3 degrees Celsius in January to 23 degrees in July, with extremes occasionally reaching 40 degrees in summer and minus 30 in winter.
-Annual precipitation averages only 350 to 400 millimeters, falling primarily as brief summer thunderstorms and light winter snow cover.
-The region is characterized by persistent winds and frequent droughts, with periodic dust storms in late summer.
+Annual precipitation averages only 350–400 millimetres, falling primarily as brief summer thunderstorms and light winter snow cover.
+The region is characterised by persistent winds and frequent droughts, with periodic dust storms in late summer.

 Human History